-Loss Mitigations partners with Perkins Coie, with our long history representing Internet and technology leaders, is at the front lines of these issues – helping clients navigate the thorny challenges faced by bitcoin and other virtual currency businesses.
+Perkins Coie, has a long history representing Internet and technology leaders, is at the front lines of these issues – helping clients navigate the thorny challenges faced by bitcoin and other virtual currency businesses.

 Perkins Coie provides regulatory investigations and compliance counseling, litigation support, consumer protection counseling, and business transaction assistance, regarding a range of bitcoin and digital currency systems, services and products.
 Our clients include virtual currency exchanges, payment processors, investors, and industry associations.